By Frederic Friedel

 The above means that when a plane goes down, like MH370 or MS804, we will have instant access to the final minutes (or hours, in the case of the Malaysian plan) of the flight, and to the exact location of where it all happened.
 We would not spend weeks (or months, or years) trying to find out where the wreckage is located, speculating if it was technological malfunction or terrorism, and sending tens of millions of dollars doing this.

-I will admit the above plan is not fool-proof: the F-box could detach itself prematurely, and be lost (another $75 to replace it); or it could be completely destroyed at impact; or communications with the black boxes or satellites could be disrupted.
+I will admit the above plan is not fool-proof: the F-box could detach itself prematurely, and be lost (and require another $75 to replace it); or it could be completely destroyed on impact; or communications with the black boxes or satellites could be disrupted.
 All of this can be addressed and solutions found.
 The point is that we are talking about hardware costs that are equivalent to a short-haul economy class flight ticket, for the simplest possible solution.
 Give me a budget that is in the range of a first-class ticket and I will provide something completely foolproof — like building a little backward facing recess for the F-box that is not exposed to rain, or sensors that will detach the box if it is immersed in water.
 With other words: for a reasonable budget you get a solution that will fail only under the very direst of circumstances.

 A number of brainy friends have sent me comments on the above thought experiment.
 John from Britain wrote: